 Reverse Proxy

 NetBird Reverse Proxy lets you expose internal services running on peers or behind network resources to the public internet.
-NetBird handles TLS termination, optional authentication, and proxies incoming traffic through the WireGuard mesh to reach the target service - all without opening ports or configuring firewalls on your internal machines.
+NetBird handles TLS termination, optional authentication and access restrictions, and proxies incoming traffic through the NetBird mesh to reach the target service, all without opening ports or configuring firewalls on your internal machines.

 How it works

 When you create a reverse proxy service, NetBird provisions a public domain with an automatic TLS certificate.
-Incoming HTTPS requests to that domain are terminated at the NetBird proxy cluster, then forwarded through an encrypted WireGuard tunnel to the target peer or network resource running your application.
-The target service only needs to be reachable within your NetBird network - it does not need a public IP address or open ports.
+Incoming traffic to that domain is received at the NetBird proxy cluster, then forwarded through an encrypted NetBird tunnel to the target peer or network resource running your application.
+The target service only needs to be reachable within your NetBird network: it does not need a public IP address or open ports.

 Concepts